 If the recipient fails to make payment within 28 days of the UTCN, the fine will jump to £100 plus the toll.

-How does the charging system know I have used the crossing?
+How does the charging system know I have used the tunnel?

-Will I get a reminder to settle-up the toll charge after using the crossing?
+Will I get a reminder to pay after using the tunnel?

 Drivers complain poor signage is behind tunnel fines

-I am a Blue Badge holder - am I liable for the charge?
+I am a Blue Badge holder - do I have to pay?

-These exemption accounts will also need to renewed on an annual basis.
-Applications for exemptions can be made here.
+These exemption accounts will also need be to renewed on an annual basis.
+Applications for exemptions can be made here

 Are motorbikes charged?